ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 - Cosine similarity: Dot product, divided by scaling of each factor squared.
 How far apart is angle X magnitude.

 Use k-means clustering to segment users into different profiles.
 Within these subgroups you can look up the cluster, and then calculate similarities between those users as part of a smaller group.
 There's some risk the most similar users aren't in this group, but it's a very fast and usually accurate way to narrow down the SEARCH SPACE in calculating recommendations.

+## Chapter 8

+Collaborative filtering recommends a list of items for you.
+The list is created based on people who like the same things as you, but who also like soemthing that you haven't yet consumed.
+Together, we'll better understand each other.